There are specific certification pathways for different endoscopic modalities and typically a pathway will consist of:

 Formative DOPS and DOPyS

 Direct observation of procedural skills (DOPS) and direct observation of polypectomy skills (DOPyS) forms are endoscopy specific training forms.
-They break down the skills needed to perform a safe, high quality procedure into a number of sections and each section into demonstratable skills.
+They break down the skills needed to perform a safe, high quality procedure into a number of sections and each section into demonstrable skills.

 Each of these skills is then assessed by a trainer and a score is awarded to indicate the level of supervision required for the trainee to complete that specific skill.
 DOPS forms provide a clear framework for training and show progress and also which areas require further training and development.
 Text and learning objectives can be added to the DOPS forms.